Bolesław I's intervention in the Kievan succession crisis: Sources

 There are three main sources that provide historians with evidence for these events.
 The best and most reliable account is from a chronicle by Bishop Thietmar of Merseburg, who obtained detailed information from Saxon knights fighting for Bolesław.

-The Primary Chronicle attributed to Nestor the Chronicler is another sources giving a detailed account of events, its reliability being variable, depending event-by-event on the sources from which it was compiled.
-Nestor's writing reflects the typical Rus' admiration of Saint Vladimir, while Bishop Thietmar's account, despite a generally positive attitude towards the Rus', paints both Bolesław and Vladimir exclusively in a negative light.
+The Primary Chronicle (PVL; previously attributed to Nestor the Chronicler) is another source giving a detailed account of events, its reliability being variable, depending event-by-event on the sources from which it was compiled.
+Nestor's writing reflects the typical Rus' admiration of Vladimir as a saint, while Bishop Thietmar's account, despite a generally positive attitude towards the Rus', paints both Bolesław and Vladimir exclusively in a negative light.

-A third source is the Chronicle of Polish Dukes, a semi-legendary ode to the early Polish dukes written in the 1110s by the Benedictine monk Gallus'.
+A third source is the Gesta principum Polonorum, a semi-legendary ode to the early Polish dukes written in the 1110s by the Benedictine monk Gallus'.
 This account portrays Bolesław in a very positive light.

 Expedition to Kiev

 According to Thietmar, the army of Bolesław crossed the border in 1018 and reached Kiev later that same year.
 Little is known about the armies.
 Thietmar relates:"Among those rendering assistance to the aforesaid duke, were three hundred of our [German] warriors, five hundred Hungarians, and one thousand Pechenegs".

 Polish historian Rafał Jaworski states that the estimates of the size of Bolesław's army range between 2,000 and 5,000 Polish warriors, in addition to Thietmar's reported 1,000 Pechenegs, 300 German knights, and 500 Hungarian mercenaries.
 Less is known about Yaroslav's army, but it is assumed that he managed to collect a force of similar size.
 It is also believed that he was aware of Bolesław's intentions and had time to make defensive preparations.

-The narrative of Bolesław's invasion is almost entirely dependent upon the account of Thietmar:"We may not keep silent regarding the sad and harmful events that occurred in Rus.
-For, on our [German] advice, Boleslav attacked it with a large army and caused much destruction.
-On July 22, the duke [Boleslav] came up to a certain river, where he ordered his army to set up camp and separate the necessary bridges.
-Also camped near the river, along with his army, was [Yaroslav] the king of the Ruthenians."
+The narrative of Bolesław's invasion is almost entirely dependent upon the account of Thietmar:"We may not keep silent regarding the sad and harmful events that occurred in Russia.
+For, on our advice, Boleslav attacked it with a large army and caused much destruction.
+On July 22, the duke came up to a certain river, where he ordered his army to set up camp and separate the necessary bridges.
+Also camped near the river, along with his army, was the king of the Russians."
 Probably after concentrating his forces during June, in July Bolesław led his troops to the border - the banks of the Southern Bug River, near one of the settlements of the Volhynia region.
 In the meantime, Bolesław's Pecheneg allies approached Kiev, forcing Yaroslav to detach a part of his forces to ensure the safety of his capital.
 According to Jaworski, Yaroslav, in turn, wanted to prevent Bolesław from uniting with the Pechenegs, defeat Bolesław's main force and then take care of the less organized Pechenegs.

 The two armies met on opposite banks of the River Bug.
 Yaroslav's forces may have taken position with archers covering the crossing points.
 Bolesław seems to have taken his time, allowing his army to rest, and started work on makeshift bridges.
 The Battle of the River Bug finally occurred around July 23.